CPMpy/cpmpy/docs/adding_solver.md

 CPMpy solver interfaces are *eager*, meaning that any CPMpy expression given to it (through `__add__()`) is immediately transformed and posted to the solver.
 That also allows it to be *incremental*, meaning that you can post some constraints, call `solve()` post some more constraints and solve again.
 If the underlying solver is also incremental, it will reuse knowledge of the previous solve call to speed up this solve call.

 The way that CPMpy succeeds to be an incremental modeling language, is by making all transformation functions *stateless*.
 Every transformation function is a python *function* that maps a (list of) CPMpy expressions to (a list of) equivalent CPMpy expressions.
-Transformations are not classes, they do not store state, they do not know (or care) what model a constraint belongs too.
+Transformations are not classes, they do not store state, they do not know (or care) what model a constraint belongs to.
 They take expressions as input and compute expressions as output.
 That means they can be called over and over again, and chained in any combination or order.

 That also makes them modular, and any solver can use any combination of transformations that it needs.
 We continue to add and improve the transformations, and we are happy to discuss transformations you are missing, or variants of existing transformations that can be refined.